Help us sustain ourselves by purchasing proxy services through our affiliate links (we earn a small commission).

 Oxylabs ranks a very close second.
 With 32 million IPs in 195 locations around the globe, easy integration, and a dedicated account manager, the company provides a very compelling package that few can equal.

-The proxies are not just for show, too – we’ve tested them to be great performers.
-No wonder Oxylabs is one of the market leaders.
-That said, it mainly targets the big fish, which is reflected in the pricing plans.
+The proxies are not just for show, too – we’ve tested them to be great performers, both in speed and success rate.
+That said, Oxylabs mainly targets customers with bigger needs, which is reflected in the pricing plans.

 Oxylabs offers traffic-based plans with unlimited connections that start from $600 for 50GB, or $12/GB.
 As with all proxy providers, the more traffic you buy, the cheaper it will get: the Enterprise plan pushes the price down to $5/GB.
 Their most popular option is Pro: 100GB for $900 ($9/GB).

-The company offers a 7-day free trial for businesses and a 3-day money-back guarantee for individuals.
+The company provides a 7-day free trial for businesses and a 3-day money-back guarantee for individuals.

 - Huge number of IPs